 The majority of the ECCI's membership represents small and medium size businesses – 95% are SME-s.

 The mission of the Chamber is to develop entrepreneurship in Estonia.
 The ECCI is an active partner to the parliament, government and ministries in designing the economic policy and climate.
-Whenever tax policies, corporate law, laws on property and obligations, foreign trade and EU-related issues or professional qualification are discussed, the Chamber speaks actively on the behalf of the Estonian business community.
+Whenever tax policies, corporate law, laws on property and obligations, foreign trade and EU-related issues or professional qualification are discussed, the Chamber speaks actively on behalf of the Estonian business community.

 The ECCI provides many business-related services – consultation (legal, foreign trade, EU-related), business match-making (trade missions, trade fair visits, presentations), information services (business contacts, co-operation proposals etc.), training and foreign trade documents.

 The ECCI also hosts the Arbitration Court, which is the only permanent arbitration court in Estonia.

 The ECCI has offices in Tallinn, Tartu, Pärnu, Jõhvi and Kuressaare.
 It employs 39 people.